-Understanding how to get business insurance not only satisfies legal requirements, but it also provides financial protection.
-A 2024 survey by NEXT Insurance found that 29% of small business owners don't have coverage, but that doesn't mean insuring a business is complicated.
+Understanding how to get business insurance satisfies legal requirements and provides financial protection.
+A 2024 survey by NEXT found that 29% of small business owners don't have coverage, but that doesn't mean insuring a business is complicated.
 We'll walk you through six steps to help you find the best business insurance.

 Find affordable business insurance quotes below.